Elon Musk is dominating the space race. Jeff Bezos is trying to fight back.

 For decades, American enterprise has been built on fierce competition between titans of industry, from the days of Andrew Carnegie and John D. Rockefeller more than a century ago.
 Now Musk and Bezos are writing a new chapter focused on space — a sector romanticized by popular culture and nostalgia for the 1960s Apollo era but that has emerged in recent years as one of the most exciting industries with the potential for enormous growth.

 Both Bezos and Musk portray their space ambitions as a way to help humanity — by creating a city on Mars, as Musk would like, or building colonies in Earth’s orbit, as Bezos envisions.
-But space is also a huge business opportunity, said Margaret O’Mara, a professor at the University of Washington, who is the author of “The Code: Silicon Valley and the Remaking of America,” a history of the technology era.
+But space is also a huge business opportunity, said Margaret O’Mara, a professor at the University of Washington and author of “The Code: Silicon Valley and the Remaking of America,” a history of the technology era.

-“They’re not public servants, they’re business people,” she said.
+“They’re not public servants, they’re businesspeople,” she said.
 “Space is a passion for both of these billionaires, but it also is a growing industry and there is a lot of money to be made in it.”

-The companies are well aware that their rivalry is playing out in real time, over social media, in an era when Silicon Valley executives are often as watched as closely as Hollywood actors.
+The companies are well aware that their rivalry is playing out in real time, over social media, in an era when Silicon Valley executives are often watched as closely as Hollywood actors.
 They are competing against a backdrop that has given rise to the “celebrity-driven business leader,” O’Mara said, and Musk in particular has been adept at “creating a very loyal fan base” with a Twitter following of nearly 60 million and an appearance this year on “Saturday Night Live.”

 “It’s a reflection of the moment we’re in with this incredible power that rests with this handful of extraordinarily rich people,” she said.